-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

 Focusing

-Testing the Sony 400mm f2.8 G Master meant that we needed to do our tests in a variety of situations.
-I typically shot using this lens in aperture priority.
-But when I shot in manual mode with exposure preview activated, the focus wasn’t really affected all that much on both the Sony a1 and the Sony a7r III.
-That’s more of an issue with the camera body, but it’s well worth mentioning.
-As it is, I don’t think that I’d shoot with this lens in manual mode a whole lot for the type of work that it’s designed to capture.
+Testing the Sony 400mm f2.8 G Master meant that we needed to test in a variety of situations.
+I typically shot in aperture priority.
+When I shot in manual mode with exposure preview activated, the focus wasn’t affected much on both the Sony a1 and the Sony a7r III.
+That’s more of an issue with the camera body, but it’s worth mentioning.
+As it is, I don’t think I’d shoot with this lens in manual mode a lot for the type of work it’s designed to capture.

-Besides sports and wildlife though, we got a few abstract landscape style photos with this lens.
+Besides sports and wildlife, we got a few abstract landscape style photos with this lens.
 And indeed it did well.
 We’d only expect that from Sony these days.
-So let’s see how it did for sports and wildlife.
+Let’s see how it did for sports and wildlife.

 Sports